tuur29/timespandash/README.md

 stop at Tue Dec 27 21:30:59 GMT+0100 2016
 ```

-There is also a complete test dataset calles `/sampledata.txt`.
+There is also a complete test dataset called `/sampledata.txt`.

 ## Development server